ashishpatill/MtechAi/README.md

-# MTech AI Trimester 3 Dashboard
+# MTech AI Student Dashboard

-A comprehensive dashboard for MTech AI students at IIT Jodhpur to track their Trimester 3 coursework, schedules, and progress.
+A comprehensive dashboard for MTech AI students to track their coursework, schedules, and progress.
 Built as a modern, responsive web application with a clean and intuitive interface.

 ![Live Demo](https://img.shields.io/badge/Live-Demo-brightgreen)
 ![Static Badge](https://img.shields.io/badge/Status-Active-blue)